ulno/mcminos/doc/levels/McMinos_level_source_reference.md

 The Atari versions of McMinos used to have 50 different backround tiles available.
 With McMinos mobile we decided to reduce the number of backgrounds to only five (not counting black = no background).
-While the background can be specified by using the image entitie's id (eg `backgrounds_pavement_01` for the current default), it is strongly recommended to use their numbers only, as these will work, even if image files are replaced.
+While it is possible to specify the background by it's image entitie's id (e.g.
+`backgrounds_pavement_01` for the current default), it is strongly recommended to use their numbers only, as these will work, even if image files are replaced.

 number | background tile
 ------ | -----------------------------------------------------------------------